England Women’s Football Head Coaches

 There have been 9 official England women’s football head coaches, plus Harry Batt.
 In 2018 Phil Neville became the current England football women’s head coach.
 Neville led England’s Lionesses to fourth place in the 2019 FIFA Women’s World Cup.
 England have qualified for UEFA Women’s Euro 2021 as hosts.
 Phil Neville’s next challenge is leading Team GB at the 2020 Olympics in Tokyo.

-ADDucation Tips: Click column headings with arrows to sort our England women’s football head coaches.
-Click the + icon to show any hidden columns.
-Set your browser to full screen to show as many columns as possible.
-Start typing in the Filter table box to find anything inside the table.
+Tips: Click column headings with arrows to sort England women’s football head coaches.
+Reload page for original sort order.
+Resize your browser to full screen and/or zoom out to display as many columns as possible.
+Click the + icon to reveal any hidden columns.
+Start typing in the Filter table box to find anything in the table.

 |Name||Term||Best Tournament Placings||Born / Died||Place of birth||England Women’s Football Head Coaches careers and quotes|

 ||1977||🏴 England, Bury.||As a player Phil Neville was a defender and midfielder for Everton and Manchester United won the Champions League, the Premiership 6 times, the FA Cup 3 times and more.
 Phil Neville played for England 83 times including 59 senior appearances.
 Phil Neville joined the coaching staff of the England under-21s at the 2013 UEFA European Under-21 Football Championship before returning to Manchester United as first-team coach at the invitation of David Moyes.
 In 2015 Neville joined La Liga side Valencia coaching staff.